arcadeforge/regamebox_mme4crt/README.md

 shift - x shift on screen
 superres - 0 or 1 for superres use and not mode - 0, 1, 2 for modes
-  mode = 0 internal use
-  mode = 1 write results in files for regamebox mode = 2 execute timings directly
+  mode = 0 write result file on disk mode = 1 write results in files for regamebox mode = 2 execute timings directly